ericyd/gdrive-copy/README.md

 ## Notes

-* This app does not currently work in browsers other than Chrome or Chromium.
+* This app performs best in Google Chrome or Chromium.
-* This app requires several permissions.
-The permissions to access your Documents and Spreadsheets, as well as know your identity and email address, are all related to the Copy Permissions option.
-If you do not select this option, this app will not read your identity and it will only interact with your Drive by copying files, not by identifying sharing permissions.
-You can view the source code on the Github page, listed below.
+* This app requires several permissions to run.
+The app needs to run offline so that you can close the window while the copying completes.
+You can view the source code on the Github page, listed below, to review the app and launch your own copy of the app if security is a concern.
 * If you'd like to copy sharing permissions from the original folder, select "Yes" for Copy Sharing Permissions
 * By default the folder will copy to the same location as the original folder.
 You can copy it to the root directory by selecting "Root directory" under "Copy folder to"